PM pushing to arm WHO with pandemic powers

 The prime minister has lobbied world leaders including Donald Trump to give the United Nations agency a strengthened capability to guard against future outbreaks.

 “If we have that ability that could potentially save thousands if not hundreds of thousands of lives.
-We need to have that sort of ability,” Mr Morrison told Sky News on Wednesday night.
+We need to have that sort of ability,” Mr Morrison told Sky News.

+Australia’s coronavirus death toll rose to 75 on Thursday after a man in his 60s died in hospital.

+More than two-thirds of the 6600 people who have been infected across the nation have recovered.

 The WHO has come under heavy pressure from Australia and other western nations for being too slow to react to the outbreak of coronavirus in China.